 - (a) Ordinary shareholders' funds, which include the cumulative proceeds from the issuance of ordinary shares at their nominal value net of treasury shares.
 These instruments confer a share of ownership in the Bank, and carry no obligations. - (b) Statutory and Legal reserves: - (i) Statutory reserve: As required by Article 239 of the UAE Federal Law No. (2) of 2015, 10% of the net profit for the year is transferred to the statutory reserve.
 The Bank may resolve to discontinue such annual transfers when the reserve equals 50% of the nominal value of the paid up share capital.
-Transfer to statutory reserve for the year is no longer required as the reserve has reached 50% of the paid-up share capital (31 December 2015 AED 105,645 thousand).
+Transfer to statutory reserve for the year is no longer required as the reserve has reached 50% of the paid up share capital (December 31, 2015 AED 105,645 thousand).
 The statutory reserve is not available for distribution. - (ii) Legal reserve: In accordance with the Article 82 of Union Law No. 10 of 1980 and the Articles of Association of the Bank, 10% of the net profit for the year is transferred to the legal reserve.
-The Bank may resolve to discontinue such annual transfers when the reserve equals 50% of the nominal value of the paid-up share capital.
-Transfer to legal reserve for the year is no longer required as the reserve has reached 50% of the paid-up share capital (31 December 2015 AED 150,432 thousand).
-The legal reserve is not available for distribution. - (c) General and Contingency reserves: - (i) General reserve: In accordance with the Articles of Association of the Bank, a further percentage of net profit for the year can be transferred to the general reserve based on the recommendation of the Board of Directors.
-The Bank may resolve to discontinue such annual transfers when the reserve equals 25% of the nominal value of the paid up share capital.
-This reserve may only be used for the purposes recommended by the Board of Directors and approved by the shareholders. - (ii) Contingency reserve: The contingency reserve is established to cover unforeseen future risks or contingencies which may arise from general banking risks. - (d) Employees' incentive plan shares: The Bank grants equity-settled share-based payments to employees.
-These shares are acquired by the Bank for its employees and are deducted from capital. - (e) Cash flow hedge reserve: The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges are recognised in other comprehensive income and accumulated in equity. - (f) Foreign currency translation reserve: The translation reserve comprises all foreign exchange differences arising from the translation of the financial statements of foreign operations. - (g) Retained earnings which represent the cumulative profits not distributed to shareholders, and other eligible reserves. - (h) Non-controlling interests in equity of subsidiaries.
+The Bank may resolve to discontinue such annual transfers when the reserve equals 50% of the nominal value of the paid up share capital.
+Transfer to legal reserve for the year is no longer required as the reserve has reached 50% of the paid up share capital (December 31, 2015 AED 150,432 thousand).
+The legal reserve is not available for distribution.